 The first step is to always decide on the scent.
 Choosing one from the get-go will help you narrow down the ingredients you'll need in order to make the candles.
 The scent is what will practically dictate everything else, from the color of the candle to even its shape.
 Sure, if you're going for the usual round shape, any scent will do.
 But if you want to get more creative, the scent you choose will help you better achieve and stay focused on the idea.
+Go for one that will remind you of something nice.
+Your mom’s lemonade, perhaps?
+Or that of a Roman garden?
+The possibilities are endless!

 The same goes for oil too!
 More often than not, your fragrance oil can also be your scent as well but this isn't always the case.
 In some instances, you're going to have to choose your scent and your oil separately, and your essential oil is vital for enhancing the scent to go even beyond the area of the candle.
 So choose wisely which oil you want for which scent.
-Sometimes the mix well, other times they don't!
+Sometimes they mix well, other times they don't!

 You have your scent, your oil, your wax, your candle powders, and your dye.
 Now, it's also better if you prepare them beforehand.
 What does this mean, exactly?
 If let's say, your recipe (and you can find loads of different scented candle recipes online!) requires only a cup of essential oil, it's better to pour your oil into the cup already instead of measuring it when you're already halfway through the process.
 The delay can cause massive confusion as you try to make your scented candles.